Who Cannot Become Committee Member of Housing Society

 Eligibility Criteria to Become a Committee Member of Housing Society

-Before understanding the restrictions on becoming a committee member, it’s important to know the eligibility criteria.
+Before understanding the restrictions on becoming a committee member, it’s important to know the eligibility of Committee Member.
 Here’s a concise overview:

 • Must be a registered member of the housing society (usually a property owner).